What Is Obsessive Love Disorder?

 Low Self-Esteem.
 The sufferer may lack a strong sense of self or even feel a deep sense of worthlessness.
 Because of this, they have poor boundaries and constantly look to find affirmation from the object of their love.
 They want the person they love to fill the void and build them up because they feel they cannot do it themselves.

 Other Mental Illnesses or Disorders.
-Often, Obsessive Love Disorder occurs along with another mental illness.
+Often, OLD occurs along with another mental illness.
 Here are some of the disorders which most often accompany OLD:

 - Delusional Disorder: Delusional disorder is a mental health condition that causes an affected person to experience beliefs that are not delusional, or not reality-based.
 It can cause feelings of paranoia as well as delusional thoughts.
 Delusions of grandeur are characterized by an exaggerated sense of self-worth or self-esteem or a belief that one has a superpower or special talent.
 People with delusional disorder who experience these delusions may believe that someone is in love with them, even if the person doesn’t know them.
 Delusions that are rooted in love or romance can cause worsening symptoms and may result in the development of obsessive love disorder.